 The influence of sleep-smartphone hygiene, trait anxiety, and fear of missing out (FOMO) on sleep quality among college students

-The use of mobile information and communication technologies (ICTs) such as smartphones has increased rapidly in recent years (Papaconstantinou, Bartfay, & Bartfay, 2017).
+The use of mobile information and communication technologies such as smartphones has increased rapidly in recent years (Papaconstantinou, Bartfay, & Bartfay, 2017).
 In one study, it was suggested that phone companies shipped a total of 347.4 million smartphones worldwide in the first quarter of 2017 alone (International Data Corporation, 2017).
 Smartphones are popular devices, capable of processing more information than all other technology; they include many features, such as games, access to the Internet and social networks, messaging, videos, multimedia, and navigation, in addition to their communication function (Demirci, Akgönül, & Akpinar, 2015).
-The booming use of smartphones and the fact that these phones encompass many features have raised the issue of the smartphone’s effect on the health of the users (Wolniewicz, Tiamiyu, Weeks, & Elhai, 2018).
-A number of adverse health outcomes associated with high users have been identified, such as obesity and decreased physical activity (Kenney & Gortmaker, 2016), reduced user well-being, as reflected in increased anxiety and depression (Banjanin, Banjanin, Dimitrijevic, & Pantic, 2015; Selvaganapathy, Rajappan, & Dee, 2017), and sleep quality (Kenney & Gortmaker, 2016; Papaconstantinou et al., 2017).
+The booming use of smartphones and the fact that these phones encompass many features have raised the issue of the smartphone’s effect on the health of its users (Wolniewicz, Tiamiyu, Weeks, & Elhai, 2018).
+A number of adverse health outcomes associated with high usage have been identified, such as obesity and decreased physical activity (Kenney & Gortmaker, 2016), and reduced user well-being as reflected in increased anxiety and depression (Banjanin, Banjanin, Dimitrijevic, & Pantic, 2015; Selvaganapathy, Rajappan, & Dee, 2017) and poorer sleep quality (Kenney & Gortmaker, 2016; Papaconstantinou et al., 2017).

-The current study focuses on the relationship between general smartphone use and its use at bedtime on sleep quality among college students.
-Studies have reported distinctions between high smartphone users and low smartphone users in sleep quality, as reflected in sleep disturbance and daytime dysfunction (Demirci et al., 2015) and in sleep onset latency and bedtime (Scott & Woods, 2018).
+The current study focuses on the relationship between general smartphone usage, particularly usage at bedtime, and sleep quality among college students.
+Studies have reported distinctions between the impact of high smartphone use and low smartphone use on sleep quality, as reflected in sleep disturbance and daytime dysfunction (Demirci et al., 2015) and in sleep onset latency and bedtime (Scott & Woods, 2018).
 All of the cited studies reported poorer sleep quality among students (adolescents and young adults) who are high-intensity smartphone users.

 College students are known to have poor sleep and inconsistent sleep schedules, with nearly 60% complaining of poor sleep quality and close to 70% reporting sleep problems (Kloss et al., 2016).
 Insufficient sleep time among college students has been documented to occur in epidemic proportions (Peltzer & Pengpid, 2015), having a substantial impact on their physical and emotional well-being (Eliasson & Christopher, 2017).
 It has been demonstrated that insufficient sleep and irregular sleep schedules of college students are due in part to social and academic stress, work hours, freedom from parental supervision, and extensive consumption of tobacco, alcohol, and drugs (Cohen, Ben Abu, & Haimov, 2018; Eliasson & Christopher, 2017).
-All of these lead to an increase in behaviors that impair sleep quality and can be designated by the concept of poor sleep hygiene.
-Sleep hygiene is defined as a collection of behaviors and environmental variables related to the promotion of good sleep (Mastin, Bryson, & Corwyn, 2006; Suen, Tam, & Hon, 2010), such as modifiable environmental (e.g., conducive sleeping environment), scheduling (e.g., consistent sleep-wake schedule), sleep practices (e.g., predictable bedtime routine), and physiological (e.g., reduced caffeine consumption) (Martin et al., 2018; Mindell, Meltzer, Carskadon, & Chervin, 2008).
+All of these lead to an increase in behaviors that impair sleep quality and can be designated as poor sleep hygiene.
+Sleep hygiene is defined as a collection of behaviors and environmental variables related to the promotion of good sleep (Mastin, Bryson, & Corwyn, 2006; Suen, Tam, & Hon, 2010), such as modifiable environmental factors (e.g., conducive sleeping environment), scheduling (e.g., consistent sleep-wake schedule), sleep practices (e.g., predictable bedtime routine), and physiological (e.g., reduced caffeine consumption) (Martin et al., 2018; Mindell, Meltzer, Carskadon, & Chervin, 2008).